 Example deal: £5,000 discount on a Renault Zoe

 Hyundai scrappage and emission reduction scheme

-Hyundai will scrap your vehicle for a discount towards various models in its i10, i20, i30, i40, ix20, Tucson, Santa Fe or IONIQ ranges.
+Hyundai will trade in your vehicle for a discount towards various models in its i10, i20, i30, i40, ix20, Tucson, Santa Fe, KONA or IONIQ ranges.

 Is the scrappage scheme worth it?

 Remember that dealers might offer their own scrappage or trade-in schemes.
 Some of the offers might not be available on top of other customer discounts, so it’s worth weighing up if you might get more by haggling a better deal for your new car and scrapping or selling your current car elsewhere.